thumbnail image

 The Byrd-Craven Psychobiology Lab studies the neuroendocrine underpinnings of human social behavior.
 We examine a variety of relationships, including female friendships, family, and mating relationships.
 We employ interdisciplinary methods to uncover the interplay between social context and neuroendocrine responses.

-Dr. Byrd-Craven is accepting graduate students for the Fall of 2023.
-Application deadline Dec.
-1, 2022.
+Dr. Byrd-Craven is not accepting graduate students for the Fall of 2025.
+Next application deadline Dec.
+1, 2025.
 See Join the Lab for more details.

 Project Manager: Tori Short